phellonchen/phellonchen.github.io/index.md

 He is looking for highly self-motivated students to work with him as research interns.
 Feel free to contact him via email at phellon.chen@gmail.com.

 ## Recent News
-* The fisrt Omin-modal large language model: ''X-LLM: Bootstrapping Advanced Large Language Models by Treating Multi-Modalities as Foreign Languages''
+* The fisrt Omni-modal large language model: ''X-LLM: Bootstrapping Advanced Large Language Models by Treating Multi-Modalities as Foreign Languages''
 * The first suvery on vison language pretraining: ''VLP: A survey on vision-language pre-training''

 ## Experience